fullcalendar/fullcalendar-docs/_docs-v5/toolbar/customButtons.md

 title: customButtons
 ---

-Defines custom buttons that can be used in the header/footer.
+Defines custom buttons that can be used in the headerToolbar/footerToolbar.

 <div class='spec' markdown='1'>
 Object
 </div>

 Specify a hash of custom buttons.
-Then reference them from the `header` setting.
+Then reference them from the `headerToolbar` setting.
 Like this:

 ```js
 var calendar = new Calendar(calendarEl, {